 - 1) Abundance of Extracellular Material generally, the cells of connective tissue are not closely packed as they are in epithelial tissue, and there are fibers and ground substance in various proportions and arrangements.
 The main difference between loose and dense connective tissue is how densely packed the matrix is with fibers. - 2) Various Specialized Cells The cells of connective tissue are versatile in size, shape and function, depending on the specific type of connective tissue.
 In general they are often not 'typical' or consistent as seen in epithelial tissue.
 Many cell types in connective tissue can also change and become more specialized in structure and function during developmental phases a terms referred to as differentiation.
 A good example of this is how osteoblasts differentiate into osteocytes in bone tissue. - 3) Blood Supply Varies Some connective tissue is richly vascularized (has a large blood supply), for instance bone, adipose and areolar tissue are richly supplied with blood.
 Other tissue is moderately supplied, for example dense irregular and reticular.
-Scantly supplied connective tissues include dense regular (for example a tendon).
-One type of connective tissue is avascular (has no blood supply, like epithelial) and that is cartilage.
-All three types of cartilage (hyaline, elastic and fibrocartilage) have no blood supply and thus their ability to repair themselves is limited. - 4) Nervous Innervation All connective tissue has nervous innervation (supplied by nerves) but most connective tissue is not very richly innervated, and therefore not highly sensitive.
+Scantly supplied connective tissues include dense regular (found in tendons and ligaments).
+There is one type of connective tissue that is avascular (has no blood supply, like epithelial tissue) and that is cartilage.
+All three types of cartilage (hyaline, elastic and fibrocartilage) have no blood supply of their own and thus their ability to repair themselves is limited. - 4) Nervous Innervation All connective tissue has nervous innervation (supplied by nerves) but most connective tissue is not very richly innervated, and therefore not highly sensitive.